Foundra

 How to Start a Startup in Canada

-Canada has a growing startup ecosystem with particular strength in AI (Toronto/Montreal), cleantech, and enterprise software.
-Government programs like SR&ED tax credits and the Startup Visa Program make Canada attractive for both domestic and international founders.
+Canada has emerged as a global startup powerhouse with particular strength in AI, cleantech, and enterprise software.
+Government programs like SR&ED tax credits and the Startup Visa make Canada one of the most accessible countries for both domestic and international founders, with Toronto and Montreal leading the charge.

 Startup ecosystem